Outdoor Activity Instructors

 Motivated and keen to progress, you enjoy working outdoors in beautiful environments and taking responsibility for groups.

-• Have a recognised First Aid Award (typically 16 hours, in date)
+• Have a recognised First Aid Award, ideally 16 hours and in date.

 • Are confident leading groups.